Alumni Gymnasium (Dartmouth College)

-Alumni Gymnasium completed a $12 million renovation in the spring of 2006.
-As part of the renovation efforts, Alumni Gym now features a 14000 sqft fitness center built into the second floor, 8 new multi-purpose fitness rooms that together add roughly 10000 sqft of new usable space, structural enhancements to the Karl Michael Pool, new entrances, an elevator servicing all floors of the gym, and handicap accessible upgrades.
+Lewinstein Athletic Center completed a $12 million renovation in the spring of 2006.
+As part of the renovation efforts, Lewinstein Athletic Center now features a 14000 sqft fitness center built into the second floor, 8 new multi-purpose fitness rooms that together add roughly 10000 sqft of new usable space, structural enhancements to the Karl Michael Pool, new entrances, an elevator servicing all floors of the gym, and handicap accessible upgrades.